Sofia Spångberg: International travel

-In the summer of 1962, Sofia and August Spångberg represented Svenska Fredskommittén (Swedish Peace Committee) at the World Congress for General Disarmament and Peace in Moscow.
-The congress brought together 2000 delegates from about 100 nations to address global issues, particularly nuclear disarmament.
-Sofia Spångberg met Premier Nikita Khrushchev, whom she described as good-natured (gemütlich).
+In the summer of 1962, Sofia and August Spångberg represented the Swedish Peace Committee at the World Congress for General Disarmament and Peace in Moscow.
+The congress brought together 2,000 delegates from about 100 nations to address global issues, particularly nuclear disarmament.
+Sofia Spångberg met Premier Nikita Khrushchev, whom she described as "good-natured" (gemütlich).

 The couple also visited Hungary (1961), Romania (1964), East Germany (1964), and Switzerland, Austria, Yugoslavia, and Italy (1965).
 August summarized their travels: "I will complete my short stories of travel in the West and East in the post-war period... with a mention that everywhere we have been received as friends, everywhere we have met people whose greatest wish has been to live and to live in peace."

 Death and legacy

-Sofia Spångberg died on April 9, 1992—exactly 52 years after Norway's occupation began.
+Sofia Spångberg died on 9 April 1992—exactly 52 years after Norway's occupation began.
 She is buried at Eda church alongside August.

 Her life exemplified committed activism for peace and social justice, particularly during the dangerous wartime period when such activities carried significant personal risk.
+As part of the Norwegian–Swedish resistance network that helped nearly 50,000 people escape Nazi‑occupied Norway, she provided food and shelter to border crossers and stored illegal radio equipment and secret documents.

-A taped interview with Sofia from April 1, 1987, is preserved by the Association Archives in Värmland (Föreningsarkivet i Värmland).
+A taped interview with Sofia from 1 April 1987 is preserved by the Association Archives in Värmland (Föreningsarkivet i Värmland).